 The term “I’ll sleep when I am dead” is a popular one and all too often, selffulfilling as it has been proven without adequate sleep our lifespan is reduced significantly!

-The World Health Organization cites sleep deprivation as a global health issue of epidemic proportions having serious negative impacts on our physical wellbeing and mental health including emotional regulation and our ability to handle stress, to name but a few.
+According to Matthew Walker, Professor of Neuroscience, the World Health Organization cites sleep deprivation as a global health issue having serious negative impacts on our physical wellbeing and mental health including emotional regulation and our ability to handle stress, to name but a few.

 So what are some benefits of the recommended 8 hours of sleep we